Sweeping up Zeta

 But the only column with this property is column $0$. \end{enumerate}

+At each step letters are moved further to the right, so we never obtain the same partition twice.
+Since there are only a finite number of partitioned words,~\Cref{map:rightmost} must eventually terminate.

-We now show that Algorithm\nobreakspace \ref {map:rightmost} outputs the unique leftmost equitable partition $\uu^*$.
-For each step of Algorithm\nobreakspace \ref {map:rightmost}, record the pair $(j,i)$, where $j$ is the leftmost column that is more than equitably filled, and $i$ is the index of the letter $\uu_i$ that we move from $\uu_j^*$ to $\uu_{j-1}^*$.
+We now show that \Cref{map:rightmost} outputs the unique leftmost equitable partition $\uu^*$ of $\uu$.
+For each step of \Cref{map:rightmost}, record the pair $(j,i)$, where $j$ is the leftmost column that is more than equitably filled, and $i$ is the index of the letter $\uu_i$ that we move from $\uu_j^*$ to $\uu_{j-1}^*$.
 Consider another equitable partition $\vv^*$ of $\uu$ and find the first recorded pair $(j,i)$ such that $\uu_i$ is in $\vv_j^*$.
-If there is no such pair, then each letter of $\vv^*$ is in a block at least as far to the right as in $\uu^*$ and we are done.
+If there is no such pair, then each letter of $\uu$ is at least as far to the right in $\vv^*$ as it is in $\uu^*$ and we are done.